 When approached by passersby, he would tell them about the historic meeting between American and Russian soldiers at the end of World War II, along the Elbe River in Central Europe.

 Polowsky didn’t just know the details of the meeting, which marked a crucial step toward the end of the war, he had taken part in it.

-Today, Polowsky’s son, Joseph Wolff, is carrying on the tradition and spirit of the Elbe River meeting.
+Today, in the darkest of times as the prospects of World War III and nuclear armageddon loom ever larger, Polowsky’s son, Joseph Wolff, is carrying on the tradition and spirit of the Elbe River meeting.

 On the seventy seventh anniversary of the linkup, Wolff, called for a renewal of the Elbe River oath at a commemorative Zoom event.

 The event was sponsored by the Eurasian Peoples’ Assembly and Edward Lozansky, president of the American University in Moscow (now Moscow International University), who has long promoted U.S.-Russian friendship.